POETSII/DE10Pro-getting-started/README.md

 Booting the DE10
 ----------------

-Attach power to the DE10 board.
+Attach power to the DE10 board but leave it turned off.
 Attach a cable to the Mini USB port on the Terasic HPS daughterboard.
 Fit the SD card into the slot on the rear of the DE10.
 Check the DIP switches on the rear are set as below:

 ![DE10 DIP switch settings](de10-dip-switches-hpsboot.jpg)